lammps/lammps/doc/src/Howto_mdi.rst

 As of Feb 2023, these are quantum codes with MDI support provided via Python wrapper scripts included in the LAMMPS distribution.
-These can be used with the fix mdi/qm and fix mdi/qmmm commands to perform QM calculations of an entire system (e.g. AIMD) or QMMM simulations.
-See the examples/QUANTUM sub-directories for more details:
+These can be used with the fix mdi/qm and fix mdi/qmmm commands to perform QM calculations of an entire system (e.g. AIMD) or QM/MM simulations.
+See the ``examples/QUANTUM`` sub-directories for more details:

 * LATTE - AIMD only
-* PySCF - QMMM only
+* PySCF - QM/MM only
-* NWChem - AIMD or QMMM
+* NWChem - AIMD or QM/MM

 There are also at least two quantum codes which have direct MDI support, `Quantum ESPRESSO (QE) <https://www.quantum-espresso.org/>`_